 After gaining a taste for adventure during an activity trip in Finnish Lapland, Natalie decided to take her first solo travelling trip during university and backpacked through Italy and Croatia.
 She realised how much she loved exploring off the beaten track and creating her own unique experiences aside from being a sightseeing tourist.
 This idea further developed into a real passion for responsible travel after a trip to Jamaica in 2011.
-Since then everything she has done has had a focus towards ethical travel, whether designing my university project around it, volunteering for the Save a Farmer campaign or, most recently, spending three months in El Salvador on International Citizen Service.
+Since then everything she has done has had a focus towards ethical travel, whether designing her university project around it, volunteering for the Save a Farmer campaign or spending three months in El Salvador on International Citizen Service.
 Living in a rural community she led a project designed to develop the potential for an income generating ecotourism route.
-Every travel experience she has and person she meets has a lasting effect and drives further forward her desire to succeed in the responsible travel industry.
-This is why she is excited to be part of the Wild Frontiers team, working alongside people who share her passion for unique, authentic and responsible travel.
+Natalie is passionate about Central Asia, with her favourite ‘Stan being Uzbekistan.
+She has travelled widely in the Caucasus, is a huge fan of Georgian food and loves the bohemian feel of Armenia’s capital Yerevan.

 Q: Favourite city?